qoobaa/blog/_posts/2018-06-06-setting-up-gcs-rails-credentials-and-activestorage.markdown

   …
 ```

-I haven't found this issue explained anywhere in the docs, so I think
+I haven't found this issue mentioned anywhere in the docs, so I think
-this little trick may be handy until the issue is solved officialy in
+this little trick may be handy until it's is solved officialy in a
-a more elegant way.
+more elegant way.